 Paschal Nwokocha has extensive experience in U.S. immigration law.
+He is the Co-Editor of the Immigration Practice Deskbook, a great resource for Immigration attorneys.
+He has published articles in U.S. national outlets and has been quoted in prominent news media.
+Simply put, he is a trusted authority in U.S. Immigration matters.
 In 2008, he was elected chair of Minnesota/Dakotas Chapter of American Immigration Lawyers Association (AILA---www.aila.org), an organization of more than 11,000 immigration lawyers and professors in the United States.
 Before that, he served in different capacities in the organization as the Chapter Liaison with Immigration and Customs Enforcement (ICE) and the Office of Chief Counsel (OCC).
-He has lectured lawyers on various aspects of U.S. immigration law.
-He is also the author of a scholarly article that analyzes the United States employment-based immigration system in view of the evolving global economy.
+He has also lectured lawyers on various aspects of U.S. immigration law.
+He recently authored an article for the William Mitchell Law Review, "American Employment Based Immigration in a Competitive Global Market Place: Need for Reform" Vol. 35, No. 1.
+The article analyzed the United States employment-based immigration system in view of the evolving global economy.